hbctraining/Training-modules/Advanced_shell/README.md

 ### Learning Objectives

-* Manipulate string from existing bash variables
+* Manipulate strings from existing bash variables
-* Implement regular expression within a grep search
+* Implement regular expressions within a grep search
 * Apply basic stream-editing principles to a file
 * Use awk to extract columns and do basic arithmetic from table data